-$\ensuremath{\text{\textbf{Note:}}}$ For updates on changes to medical testing and immunization refer to the Faculty Office.
+Note: For updates on changes to medical testing and immunization refer to the Faculty Office.

-(6) Dress requirements: Students will be advised of dress requirements at the time of registration.
+- (6) Fit Testing for Respirator Mask, as required. - (7) Dress requirements: Students will be advised of dress requirements at the time of registration.

-153.7 Appeals and Grievances
+163.7 Appeals and Grievances